NEED HELP? GET IN TOUCH WITH US

 How do I make an online return?

-Our return policy is only applicable for any item(s) purchased online and delivered in Taiwan, within 14 days of receiving your order.
-Items purchased in physical stores are not eligible for returns.
+Our return policy is only applicable for any item(s) purchased online and delivered in Philippines, within 30 days of receiving your order.

 - Using an Online Physical Return Form (for members only)*